Siemens SIMATIC PCS 7: redundancy & high availability with a very simple active active solution

-Evidian SafeKit brings redundancy and high availability to Siemens SIMATIC PCS7 between two active servers.
+Evidian SafeKit brings high availability to Siemens SIMATIC PCS7 between two servers of any brand.

-This article explains how to implement quickly a Siemens SIMATIC PCS 7 cluster without specific skills.
-No specific PCS 7 configuration is required for redundancy.
+This article explains how to implement quickly a Siemens SIMATIC PCS7 cluster without shared storage on a SAN and without specific skills.

-The principle of the solution is to put PCS 7 applications in virtual machines under Hyper-V. SafeKit implements real-time replication and automatic failover of the virtual machines.
+The principle of the solution is to put Siemens SIMATIC PCS7 in a virtual machine under Hyper-V. SafeKit implements real-time replication and automatic failover of the virtual machine.

 About products under Siemens LMS licensing